COPYRIGHT WARNING:

 Shut off the cold and hot water supplies of the shower mixer.

-TIP: Do not attempt to renew or repair the existing mixer.
+TIP: Do not attempt to renew or repair an existing mixer of more than 20 years of age.
 This is totally not recommended as it is time consuming, requires some seals and grease that you don't have and will lead to the renewed mixer having a short lifetime of a couple of years.
+Replacing the cartridges alone won't solve your problem, unfortunately.

 You need to have 12" monkey pliers and a 30 mm spanner.

-Simply unscrew the flexible shower tube then use the spanner to unscrew the two chrome plated nuts of the mixer.
+Simply unscrew the flexible shower hose then use the spanner to unscrew the two chrome plated nuts of the mixer.

 Remove the mixer.

-Simply unscrew the flexible shower tube then use the spanner to unscrew the two chrome plated nuts of the mixer.
+Simply unscrew the flexible shower hose then use the spanner to unscrew the two chrome plated nuts of the mixer.

 Remove the mixer.